 These organizations get tokenized, and they turn the concept of organizational structure on its head by providing real, liquid, and equitable ownership.
 Ownership can then be distributed to a wider number of stakeholders and helps align incentives in novel and fascinating ways.

 DAOs are too broad of a subject to fit entirely into this article, but for now, it is safe to say and believe that they are the future of building things and what people used to think of as businesses and companies.

 Why Developers Should Learn Web3

-The web has changed dramatically over the years, and its current applications are nearly unrecognizable from its early days.
-Learning Web3 is surely a crucial skill for developers to thrive and succeed in the coming years, given Web3’s ambition toward a genuinely decentralized internet.
+The web has changed dramatically over the years, and it is nearlyunrecognizable from its early days.
+Learning Web3 is a crucial skill for developers given Web3’s ambition toward a genuinely decentralized internet.

 For the web and beyond, decentralization has enormous potential.
-The ecosystem may get populated with developers by lowering the barrier to entry, resulting in a proliferation of original ideas, quick tool iteration, and high-quality products.
+The ecosystem may get populated with developers who have original ideas forhigh-quality products.

 In conclusion, Web3 will create a more equitable internet by allowing individuals to be sovereign.
 True sovereignty entails controlling one’s time and information and being able to control who profits from it.